-The UCITS is not subject to corporate tax, but any distributions and capital gains or losses are taxable to its unitholders.
+The UCITS is not subject to corporation tax, but any distributions and capital gains or losses are taxable to its unitholders.

-The tax system applicable to the amounts distributed by the UCITS or the unrealised or realised capital gains or losses of the UCITS depends on the tax provisions relevant to the specific situation of the investor, their tax residence and/or the UCITS's investment jurisdiction.
+The tax system applicable to the amounts distributed by the UCITS or the unrealised or realised capital gains or losses of the UCITS depends on the tax provisions relevant to the investor and/or the UCITS's jurisdiction.